How To Maximize Your Oktoberfest Experience

 The 2016 festival began on September 17, and will continue on until October 3.

 In case you don’t know what I am talking about, the Oktoberfest is the world’s largest people’s festival – you might also call this a “volksfest” or “folks fest”.

 The Oktoberfest is an important part of the Bavarian culture, having been held since 1810.
-Cities across the world hold their own Oktoberfest celebrations that are modelled after the original Munich event.
+Cities across the world hold their own Oktoberfest celebrations that are modeled after the original Munich event.

 This year, I am enjoying a quiet start to the Autumn season at home with my darling son and hubby.

-There is so much I can tell you about the Oktoberfest and Munich, but it would take a long time, so here I have summarized for you the most important points.
+There is so much I can tell you about the Oktoberfest and Munich, so many stories to share – but it would take forever, so here I have summarized for you the most important points.

 The “walk” of the Oktoberfest landlords and breweries from the Sonnenstraße-Schwanthalerstraße to the Oktoberfest grounds involves about 1,000 participants.

 You will see the Oktoberfest landlords’ families in decorated carriages.
 Some with magnificent horse-drawn drays, and waitresses on decorated floats, and all the beer tent bands.

 After entering the Oktoberfest grounds, the first keg is opened by Munich’s Mayor while shouting “O’zapft is!”
 (It is tapped!) and the Oktoberfest officially begins.